maryash/maryash.github.io/s18/assignments.md

 ### General Notes

 *   Every program should begin with a comment that includes your name and a brief description.
+'''
     #Name: Thomas Hunter
     #Date: May 30, 2018
     #This program prints: Hello, World!

     print("Hello, World!")
+'''
 *   You are encouraged to submit your assignments early.
 Below lists the last date on which each assignment will be accepted.
 Assignments must be **submitted before 9pm** on the date due.
 *   **No credit will be given for an assignment submitted late.**
-*   Before submitting an assignment you are free to ask for help in recitation, during tutoring and office hours, and by e-mail (**hunterCSci127help AT gmail.com**).
+*   Before submitting an assignment you are free to ask for help in recitation, during tutoring and office hours.
 Please take advantage of this.
 *   For more information on using [gradescope](http://www.gradescope.com), see the [first lab](lab1.html).
 *   While you are encouraged to work with others, **all work submitted must be your own.** As a rule of thumb, **you must do your own typing**.
 If it is not from the book or class webpage and you did not type it, it is plagiarism.
 For the first incident, your grade will be a 0 for the assignment (even for cases where you typed the program but others submitted it as their own).
 For the second incident of cheating or plagiarism, your grade will be a 0 for the homework component of the grade (30% of your overall grade).
 For the third incident, you will fail the class.
 We report all incidents to the Office of Student Affairs.
 *   Learning programming is like learning a foreign language: you will learn more (with less work) if you practice every day.
 Some of the programs below are easy; some will take more time.
 Set aside a block of time every day to work on programming.
 If you complete the program for that day, go on to the next with your remaining time.